-Governor DeWine has extended the "Stay at Home" Order until at least May 1, 2020.
-There are exceptions for businesses and essential personnel.
-Please see the links below for the parameters of that Order and FAQ's.
+Governor DeWine has shared the "RestartOhio" plan that takes effect on May 1, 2020.
+Please see the links below for the parameters of that of the RestartOhio Plan.

 UPDATE: Ohio lawmakers pass HB 167 which Extends the state tax-filing deadline to July 15 to conform with federal changes.